exercism/python/exercises/concept/meltdown-mitigation/.docs/instructions.md

 ## 1. Check for criticality

-The first thing a control system has to do is checking if the reactor is balanced in criticality.
+The first thing a control system has to do is check if the reactor is balanced in criticality.
 A reactor is said to be critical if it satisfies the following conditions:

 - The temperature is less than 800.